 “I believe that the decisions which govern all our lives, the laws we must all obey and the taxes we must all pay should be decided by people we choose and who we can throw out if we want change.”

 This is a classic case of an argument that seems irrefutable but which in fact is nonsense.
 The nonsense comes from the reality that the sheer interdependency of states in the modern world precludes taking up the drawbridge and retreating.
 Post Brexit if we want to trade with the twenty-seven remaining EU countries we will have to obey EU rules to do so.
 The only difference being that we will no longer be in a position to influence those rules.

 This brings us to Donald Trump.
-Trump’s very first words in the recent Presidential debate confirmed where he comes from:
+Trump’s very first words in the first Presidential debate confirmed where he comes from: